-- Select an API from the summary list on the API tab.
+- Select an API from the summary list on the API proxies table.

-- On the API detail page, click the Trace button and choose an environment.
-If this button is grey, it indicated that you need to deploy your API.
+- On the API detail page, click Trace and choose an environment (test or prod).
+If this button is grey, it indicates that you need to deploy your API.

-- When you've capture enough messages click Stop.
+- When you've capture enough messages click Stop Trace Session.

 - Click on any of the captured messages to see detailed results.

 You can send GET requests to your API proxy from within the trace session.
 Alternatively, you can open the Apigee Console and direct requests to your API proxy (you're not limited to GET requests when you send requests from the Apigee Console).

 - Enter the proxy URL in the URL field of the Send requests section.
 The URL field is initialized with the base path of your API proxy.
 The method is set to GET (and cannot be changed).

 You can click Send multiple times to generate as much traffic as you wish.

 - Click "Send with the Apigee Console" in the Send Requests section.